WalletConnect/walletconnect-specs/relay/message-policies.md

 ## Definition

-The message policy is a set of rules/actions that have to be taken by involved parties without decrypting the message.
+The message policy is a set of rules/actions that have to be taken to a message by involved parties without decrypting the message.
+Those rules are restricted by the list of parameters shown below.

 ## Parameters